Early pregnancy symptoms by days past ovulation (DPO)

 However, knowing what is happening in the body, as well as the typical pregnancy symptoms that occur on different days past ovulation (DPO), can make the wait a little easier.

-Many people wonder if every twinge and ache could be a sign of pregnancy.
+Many women wonder if every twinge and ache could be a sign of pregnancy.
 However, the early symptoms of pregnancy are often similar to the symptoms of an impending period.
 Some, like muscle aches and pains, are also a part of everyday life.